AU-HCI/website/markdown/index.md

 ## Turning in Homework

-All homework will be turned in via D2L.
+All homework will be turned in via git and Github.

-There are two deadlines for this course:

-- Deadline: By 11:59pm on the Wednesday the week after the assignment is released.
-- Hard Deadline: By 11:59pm on the Friday the week after the assignment is released.

-The precise dates will be on each assignment.

 ## Course Communication

 This course has a slack channel.
 Please join via the email sent out to you.

-All course discussion and annoucements will take place on Slack.
+All course discussion and announcements will take place on Slack.
 The only time Slack should not be used is when discussing grades.
 I will not respond to questions via email unless they are grade specific.

 Slack Rules:

-- No inapprorpiate messages will be tolerated.
+- No inappropriate messages will be tolerated.
 - You must add your fullname (First and Last) to your profile.
-- All course annoucements will be shared in [\#annoucements](SLACK LINK).
+- All course announcements will be shared in [\#announcements](SLACK LINK).
 - Course discussion will take place in the channel [\#office_hours](SLACK LINK).
 - For fun I've created [#random](SLACK LINK) for sharing all the gifs and memes.